13.01 – At the Marketplace, Old Town Island Hitzacker (Elbe), Admission free

 Three Past Three: Silent Songs into the Wild – A Franz Schubert Concert Staged in the Here and Now

-A new version, casted just for Hitzacker – the renowned Lied cycles like “Die Winterreise”, “Die schöne Müllerin” or “Schwanengesang” were originally intended for a dance performance at the Palais des Beaux-Arts in Brussels, which was devastated by fire at the beginning of the year.
+Extraordinarily staged, casted just for Hitzacker – the renowned Lied cycles like “Die Winterreise”, “Die schöne Müllerin” or “Schwanengesang” were originally intended for a performance at the Palais des Beaux-Arts in Brussels, which was devastated by fire at the beginning of the year.
 Franz Schubert’s compositions were often inspired by poetry dealing with roaming about or taking leave – words that capture the feelings of foreignness and loneliness which lead us to yearn for security.
 But how do these works sound in the 21st century, what with the pandemic forcing us to stay apart and with millions of people around the globe forced to leave their homelands, fleeing into new insecurity?
 The concert enacts an answer in musical dimensions.
 Duration about 120 minutes plus break.

 19.07 – Kurpark Hitzacker (Elbe), Admission free